 *Ordered below by ascending NOC codes

 These mechanics are usually hired in the province of Saskatchewan where they must install, maintain, troubleshoot, overhaul and repair stationary industrial machinery and mechanical equipment.
 They can earn up to $99,274 annually.

 These technicians can earn up to $103,116 annually for their specialized knowledge of machinery.
 They are usually employed to work in Alberta to fix, repair, troubleshoot, adjust and maintain heavy-duty equipment.

 Refrigeration and Air Conditioning Mechanic (NOC 7313):

 This skilled trade is usually required in the province of Saskatchewan.
-These mechanics can earn up to $103,369 for heating, refrigeration, and air conditioning installation for contractors and different types of the industrial complex, food wholesalers, retail establishments, etc.
+These mechanics can earn up to $103,369 for heating, refrigeration, and air conditioning installation for contractors and different types of industrial complexes, food wholesalers, retail establishments, etc.

 Automotive Service Technician (NOC 7321):